Jsiewierski11/solana-gif-portal-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Interact with the Web App
+The app is hosted on replit and can you can visit it [here.](https://gif-portal-starter.jsiewierski11.repl.co/)

 ## Running on Repl.it

 Simply hit run once and start coding.
 Will hot reload the web view.